in ,

 60 mg is available over the counter while 120 mg is a prescription-only medicine.
 To get the 120 mg Capsules, you need to have a valid prescription.

-Orlistat 60 mg is an OTC medicine and is available by the brand name of Alli.
-Orlistat 120 mg is available by the brand name Xenical.
+Orlistat 60 mg is an OTC medicine and is available under the brand name Alli.
+Orlistat 120 mg is available under the brand name Xenical.

 How does Orlistat cause weight loss?